bigfont/Bromance2013/gitCheatsheet.md

     git add [filename] // tracks and stages an untracked file git add [directory]

-Untrack a file, commit, and remove the file from your working directory, all at once.
+Untrack a file, commit (without a message), and remove the file from your working directory, all at once.

-    git rm [filename]
-    git rm -f [filename]
-    git rm --cached [filename]
+    git rm [filename] // remove a untracked file git rm -f [filename] // remove a staged file git rm --cached [filename] // untrack a staged file

 Commit staged files.